 For many centuries the Promised Land had not produced wine.
-Then began the regathering of the exiles and the renewal of wine-making.
+Then in the 1800s began the regathering of Israel’s exiles and the renewal of wine-making.
 Now, over a century later Israel is yielding world-renowned wines.

 The Hebrew scriptures contain over 200 references to grapes, grapevines and wine.
 The New Testament contains over 50.
 Why so many?

 The Israeli summer is hot, dry and long – from Passover until Sukkot 6 months with nary a drop of rain from the sky!
 This begins to explain why that most luscious of biblical summer fruits, the grape, got prominently mentioned.
 Grapes ripen at the arid peak of summer in abundance.
 It’s hard to believe the thirsty soil has enough moisture to fill each grape to bursting with tasty juice.
 It’s a kind of miracle, and those 12 hot, sweaty Israelites sent in the summertime to spy out the Land were quite impressed by Canaan’s big grape clusters 3500 years ago.
 I can understand the thankfulness in the traditional Jewish blessing over the wine: “Blessed are you O Lord our God who creates the fruit of the vine.”

 What could our forefathers do with this sudden peak of sweet provision?
 The four grapevines in my backyard produce such a surprising amount of fruit that even our family with five growing children can’t keep up.
 We don’t manage to eat all the grapes when they get ripe.
 The fresh grape juice (without added preservatives) will only last a matter of hours or days before its sugar content starts fermenting into alcohol.
 So the ancients stretched the abundance of the grape harvest throughout the year by continuing to consume the grapes as wine.